acomindo/cm-cpms-connector/README.rst

 Installing
 ----------
-install using pip or put it to your requirements file
+install using pip or put it to your requirements file if you want to get directly from repository

 .. code-block:: bash